 Royal Hospital Chelsea: This is the home of the iconic Chelsea Pensioners, who are all retired soldiers of the British Army.
 Today they offer tours to allow visitors to view more beautiful buildings by Sir Christopher Wren, as well as teaching visitors about the history of the site and sharing their own stories.
 It’s also the setting of the famous Chelsea Flower Show held each year in May.

-Poetry Library: The most comprehensive collection of modern poetry in Britain with over 95,000 books, magazines, posters and postcards.
+National Poetry Library: The most comprehensive collection of modern poetry in Britain with over 95,000 books, magazines, posters and postcards.
 You can also listen to recordings of poets reciting their works.

 Cable Street Mural: In 1936 Oswald Mosley led the British Union Fascists on a march into the East End, which at that time was the centre of London’s Jewish life.
 Large numbers of anti-fascists, including Jewish, Irish, socialist, and communist groups came out in protest in what became known as the “Battle of Cable Street“.
 A mural to commemorate this event was started in 1976, was finished in 1993, and is the work of several local artists.